Strategy11/formidable-forms/readme.txt

 * New: Added a Name combo field.
 * New: Added a Check entries for spam using JavaScript option to form settings.
 * New: Added Honeypot options to form settings and changed the default Honeypot behaviour to avoid false positives.
-* New: Added a new frm_process_honeypot filter for gracefully handling honeypot spam.
+* New: Added a frm_process_honeypot filter for gracefully handling honeypot spam.
 * Fix: A warning was getting logged when exporting a form as XML.

 = 4.10.03 =